jitendrasb24/Motion-Detection-OpenCV/README.md

 We use this command in openCV to Capture Video, in which you have to detect movement.

-    cap = cv.VideoCapture(0)
+    cap = cv2.VideoCapture(0)

 If:

-    cv.VideoCapture(0) ---- Captures video from your webcam.
+    cv2.VideoCapture(0) ---- Captures video from your webcam.

-    cv.VideoCapture("video path") ---- It uses the video stored in the given path.
+    cv2.VideoCapture("video path") ---- It uses the video stored in the given path.

-    cv.VideoCapture(1) ---- Captures video from external Camera i.e: Usb camera.
+    cv2.VideoCapture(1) ---- Captures video from external Camera i.e: Usb camera.

 # READING TWO FRAMES